-We have served as Maryland counsel to Cherry Hill Mortgage Investment Corporation, a Maryland corporation (the "Company"), in connection with certain matters of Maryland law relating to the registration by the Company of the following securities of the Company having an aggregate initial offering price of up to \$500,000,000 (collectively, the "Securities"): (i) shares of common stock, \$0.01 par value per share (the "Common Stock"); (ii) shares of preferred stock, \$0.01 par value per share (the "Preferred Stock"); (iii) warrants ("Warrants") to purchase shares of Common Stock or Preferred Stock; (iv) rights ("Rights") to purchase shares of Common Stock or Preferred Stock; and (v) units (the "Units") consisting of any combination of two or more of the foregoing, each covered by the Registration Statement on Form S-3, and all amendments thereto (the "Registration Statement"), as filed with the United States Securities and Exchange Commission (the "Commission") by the Company on or about the date hereof under the Securities Act of 1933, as amended (the "1933 Act").
+We have represented Cherry Hill Mortgage Investment Corporation, a Maryland corporation (the "Company"), as tax counsel, in connection with the preparation of a Registration Statement on Form S-3 (the "Registration Statement") filed by the Company with the Securities and Exchange Commission (the "Commission") on the date hereof under the Securities Act of 1933, as amended (the "Act"), including a prospectus and all documents incorporated by reference therein (the "Prospectus").
+The Registration Statement relates to, among other things, the registration by the Company of the following securities of the Company having an aggregate initial offering price of up to \$375,000,000: (i) shares of common stock, \$0.01 par value per share (the "Common Stock"); (ii) shares of preferred stock, \$0.01 par value per share (the "Preferred Stock"); (iii) warrants to purchase shares of Common Stock or Preferred Stock; (iv) rights to purchase shares of Common Stock or Preferred Stock; and (v) units consisting of any combination of two or more of the foregoing.
+Capitalized terms used herein and not otherwise defined have the meanings set forth in the Registration Statement.
+As tax counsel to the Company, we have examined and relied upon originals or copies of such agreements, instruments, certificates, records and other documents and have made such examination of law as we have deemed necessary or appropriate for the purpose of this letter, including the following: